SailaNamai/mira/README.md

 ### Reads browser payload from extension (url, marked section, image gets passed as attachment):

-Clicking a link will pass the link_url, empty space on the page will pass the page_url, marking/highlighting text will pass that text, image needs qwen vl(not implemented).
+Clicking a link will pass the link_url, empty space on the page will pass the page_url, marking/highlighting text will pass that text, image needs qwen vl(implemented, testing).

 ![chromium_extension.jpg](static/readme/chromium_extension.jpg)
   - Install from ...mira/services/browser/chromium_extension with Chromium's dev mode enabled
+    - Now able to pass images
   - Firefox extension exists and should work but is more annoying to use/install
     - Both extensions need to eventually be verified and available through proper channels.
+    - Firefox extension possibly cant pass pictures properly

 ### Roadmap:
 ### Have it accessible from any client in the local network and from my smartphone through the web (done)